KDE/digikam-doc/asset_management/organize_find.rst

     :alt:
     :align: center

-    The Different Item Properties Avaialble in digiKam
+    The Different Item Properties Available in digiKam

 Enough of **Tags**.
 Lets move on to **Captions** or **Comments**, the third major tool for metadata cataloging.